conduktor/conduktor-docs/docs/gateway/concepts/index.md

 ---

 :::info
-Use this document to understand each concept of Conduktor Gateway at a high-level, diving deeper into each child page as necessary.```
+Use this document to understand each concept of Conduktor Gateway at a high-level, diving deeper into each child page as necessary.
-If you already understand Conduktor Gateway's concepts and you are looking for a detailed reference, check this page instead: Gateway Resource Reference(todo)
 :::

 ## Conduktor Gateway